Mesharo/TGA---Compression-and-Decompression/README.md

 In console, using gcc.
 First command might look like:

-`gcc main.c compressedImplementation.c decompressedImplementation.c -o final`
+`gcc main.c compressImplementation.c decompressImplementation.c -o final`

 where you can give your *.exe* file any name you want instead of *final*.
 Next, if you want to compress a TGA image, the its template is: